-It is important to highlight that since virtual communication mechanisms in general are not formally recognized by indigenous communities to dialogue with them, face-to-face meetings that can be held in Phase 3 for this audience will be prioritized.
-However, in a consensual manner with the communities, the short-term objective is to evaluate the viability of moving forward through virtual meetings, considering the contingency for Covid 19.
+It is important to highlight that since virtual communication mechanisms in general are not formally recognized by indigenous communities, face-to-face meetings that can be held in Phase 3 for this audience have been prioritized.
 These meetings will be held taking into account the technical note of the World Bank "Public consultations and participation of interested parties in operations supported by the World Bank when there are limitations for holding public meetings "(March 20, 2020).